telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-visualstudio2019-theme.md

 * **MouseOverBrush:** Sets the value of the background Brush applied when the mouse is over the control.
 * **PressedBrush:** Sets the value of the background Brush applied when the control is pressed.
-* **CheckedBrush:** Sets the value of the background Brush applied when the element is in Checked state.
-It will have effect when used on elements that expose a "checked" state(ToggleButton, RadListBoxItem, etc.)
+* **CheckedBrush:** Sets the value of the background Brush applied when the element is in the Checked state.
+It will have an effect when used on elements that expose a "checked" state (ToggleButton, RadListBoxItem, etc.)
 * **FocusBrush:** Sets the value of the background Brush applied when the element is focused.
-* **CornerRadius:** Used to set the corner radius of commonly used basic controls that could need corner radius customizations but don't expose such property by default (e.g. Button, RepeatButton, ListBox, RadComboBox, etc.).
+* **CornerRadius:** Used to set the corner radius of commonly-used basic controls that could need corner radius customizations but don't expose such a property by default (e.g. Button, RepeatButton, ListBox, RadComboBox, etc.).

 **Example 3** shows a **RadToggleButton** control with modified brushes for its different states through the **MaterialAssist** class: